viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 >
 > The dedicated analog input channel on Cora Z7 is less protected than auxiliary channels A0-A5.
 There is no voltage divider.
 Therefore, both V<sub>P</sub> and V<sub>N</sub> must always be within a range from 0 V to 1.0 V with respect to the board's GND.
 Also, the differential V<sub>P</sub> &minus; V<sub>N</sub> must be within the range of ±0.5V.

-The capacitor and the resistors form a low-pass filter with a cutoff frequency of 568.7 kHz (which is close to the 500 kHz [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) of the XADC running at 1 Msps).
+The capacitor and the resistors form a low-pass filter with a cutoff frequency of 568.7 kHz (which is relatively close to the 500 kHz [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) of the XADC running at 1 Msps).

 We can calculate the settling time of this circuit as follows: